Reading Your Data

 - Did I complete my planned workouts?
 (Calendar compliance)

-- Is my volume in the right zone?
-(Weekly sets per muscle vs landmarks)
+- Is my volume balanced?
+(Weekly sets per muscle group)

 - Am I getting stronger?
 (Strength charts trending up)